-Certain information is set forth below concerning the executive officers of the Company (the "Executives"), each of whom has been appointed to serve until the 2024 annual meeting of directors or until their successor is duly appointed and qualified.
+Certain information is set forth below concerning the executive officers of the Company (the "Executives"), each of whom has been appointed to serve until the 2025 annual meeting of directors or until their successor is duly appointed and qualified.

-Name Age Position Jeffery A. Leonard 64 President and Chief Executive Officer Richard J. Wehrle 67 Executive Vice President and Chief Financial Officer Edward T. Rizzuti 54 Executive Vice President, General Counsel and Secretary Dan E. Malone 63 Executive Vice President, Chief Sustainability Officer Richard H. Raborn 58 Executive Vice President, Alamo Vegetation Management Division Michael A. Haberman 65 Executive Vice President, Alamo Industrial Equipment Division lan M. Eckert 36 Vice President, Corporate Controller and Chief Accounting Officer Janet S. Pollock 65 Vice President, Human Resources Lori L. Sullivan 54 Vice President, Internal Audit
+Name Age Position Jeffery A. Leonard 65 President and Chief Executive Officer Agnieszka K. Kamps 48 Executive Vice President and Chief Financial Officer Edward T. Rizzuti 55 Executive Vice President, Corporate Development and Investor Relations and Secretary Dan E. Malone 64 Executive Vice President, Chief Sustainability Officer Richard H. Raborn 59 Executive Vice President, Alamo Vegetation Management Division Kevin J. Thomas 60 Executive Vice President, Alamo Industrial Equipment Division Janet S. Pollock 66 Senior Vice President, Corporate Human Resources Lori L. Sullivan 55 Vice President, Internal Audit

 Jeffery A. Leonard was appointed President and Chief Executive Officer of the Company in May of 2021.
 Mr. Leonard was also appointed as a director of the Company in June of 2021.
 Mr. Leonard joined the Company in 2011, and served as Executive Vice President of the Company's former Industrial Division from 2011 to 2021.
 Mr. Leonard previously was Senior Vice President of Metso Minerals Industries Inc., a supplier of technology and services for mining, construction, power generation, automation, recycling, and pulp and paper industries.
+On December 20, 2024, Mr. Leonard notified the Board of his intention to retire as President and CEO by mid-year and upon the appointment of his successor.
+Mr. Leonard's intention to retire as President and CEO is due to personal reasons and is not the result of any disagreement with the Company.